 That might seem “well, duh”, right?
 I think it’s interesting because I think it’s one of the first times I’ve been in a team where we’ve stopped, caught ourselves, and initiated what feels like a decent sized overhaul of how we’ve been working.

 In the coming sprint it’ll be time to nail down some MVP ideas for our emergency prescription work — more service blueprints, user flows, and it’s high time to get prototyping.

 Lab day.
 A day of interviews with users, no prototypes yet.
 People giving us insight into their experiences, expectations and mental models.
 Finding out what users understand of the services available to them — or if they are aware of these services in the first place.

 Stating the blindingly obvious, but working with users is invaluable in order to create something that works.
 I’m constantly gobsmacked by the processes and services that organisations can create when users aren’t involved.

 Additionally lab day is swag day.
 The holy trinity of drinks snacks stationery.

 Reviewing and tweaking our proposed user journey for prototyping, getting frustrated at how little we’re really able to offer in terms of a genuinely joined-up journey.
 Getting talked back round again into remembering there are positive improvements we can bring to the table.

 Also more chats with pharmacists about processes and pain points, again giving us the opportunity to design in improvements (even small ones) to their workflow.

-Been using Realtime Board more and more recently — it’s a really good tool for collaboration on the kind of artefacts that can be hard to expose and keep up to date.
+Been using Miro more and more recently — it’s a really good tool for collaboration on the kind of artefacts that can be hard to expose and keep up to date.
 Mappings, user flows, the usuals.
 It doesn’t have the kind of precision of something like Omnigraffle or the Adobe stuff, but it makes up for that in speed and the ability to have many people look, edit and comment at the same time.
 Definitely worth a play.